Support Dolphin Research and Conservation

 Opportunity to name the dolphin and certificate of adoption

 As a member of the Dolphin Society, you will receive the latest news about our research and dolphins.
 On top of making a unique gift, Society membership and our adoption kits are a great way to raise awareness of wildlife conservation issues in Galveston Bay.
 All adoption kit materials are delivered electronically (formatted for printing).
 Each dolphin may be adopted by more than one person but is named only once.
 If you have previously adopted a dolphin that is not currently available for adoption but you would like to renew the adoption of your original dolphin, please contact us.
-Typically, please allow up to two weeks to receive your adoption/naming kit or contact Yolanda Hernandez at yhernandez@galvbay.org for special requests.
-The deadline to adopt or name a dolphin and receive the adoption/naming kit in time for Christmas is 5pm CST on December 15, 2023.
+Typically, please allow up to two weeks to receive your adoption/naming kit or contact Alyssa Quackenbush at aquackenbush@galvbay.org for special requests.
+The deadline to name or adopt a dolphin and receive a kit before December 25, 2024 is December 15, 2024.

 Choose From These Dolphins to Adopt